Cesare Maccari: Mature work in Rome

 Among his first major oil canvases in Rome, Maccari painted Vittoria Colonna meditates on the Poetry of Michelangelo.
-Another canvas, Sira che sacrifica la propia vita for the padrona Fabiola won a medal at the Exhibition of Termini (Rome).
+Another canvas, Sira che sacrifica la propia vita per la padrona Fabiola won a medal at the Exhibition of Termini (Rome).
 Next, his canvas Un palpito del passato was awarded a gold medal at the Exposition of Parma.
 He painted two figures in the church of Santa Francesca Romana.
 He was commissioned a Deposition by the marchesa di Cassibile.

 From 1870 to 1873, he was active as a fresco artist decorating the interior of the church of the Sudario in Rome.
 He also painted the lunette above the tomb of the Lombardi in Campo Verano.
 He painted in tempera: Love crowning the three Graces At the 1878 Turin Exposition, he sent an oil canvas depicting The Deposition of Pope Silverius by Antonina, wife of Belisarius.
-The prize winning painting was purchased for the Civic Museum of Turin.
+The prize-winning painting was purchased for the Civic Museum of Turin.

-In 1863, Maccari painted Leonardo che ritrae la Gioconda (commonly translated Leonardo [da Vinci] painting the Mona Lisa) which won an award in 1865.
-In his home town Siena he decorated the Sala del Risorgimento in the public palace with frescoes that were well received by critics.
+In 1863, Maccari painted Leonardo che ritrae la Gioconda (commonly translated Leonardo [da Vinci] painting the Mona Lisa), which won an award in 1865.
+In his hometown, Siena, he decorated the Sala del Risorgimento in the public palace with frescoes that were well received by critics.

 Between 1882 and 1888 Maccari painted a series of frescoes depicting famous events in the history of the Senate of Ancient Roman at the "Sala Maccari" in the Salone d'Onore (Reception Hall) of Rome's Palazzo Madama, seat of the Italian Senate, amongst them his most famous work, Cicero Denounces Catiline (more on this canvas below).
 Other walls include these depictions: